dmotz/natal-shell/README.md

 (text {:style {:color "teal"}} "Well isn't this nice.")
 ```

-You can pass children as the trailing arguments, and you can even pass a collection
+You can pass children as the trailing arguments or as a collection:
-without the need for `apply`:

 ```clojure
 (view